fedorenchik/PlanetVim/docs/GUIDE.md

 file-mark settings control persistence.
 The Marks menu remains available for local marks and the existing signature-plugin actions.

-Highlights → TextProp adds manual highlights at the cursor, over a line or over selected characters, lines or a block.
-In Normal mode, Add to Selection uses the current word.
-Create a named buffer-local type and choose its highlight group, then reuse it for highlights or virtual text: inline, after, right-aligned, above or below a line.
-Types → Change Highlight updates existing annotations of that type.
-List, Next/Previous and Remove operate on manual properties; Clear Manual Properties leaves plugin properties, including LSP displays, intact.
-Inspect All Properties and Types → Inspect All include plugin-created properties/types.
+The Highlights menu's TextProp section adds manual highlights at the cursor, over a line or over selected characters, lines or a block.
+In Normal mode, Add Property to Selection uses the current word.
+Create a named buffer-local type and choose its highlight group, then reuse it for highlights or virtual
+text: inline, after, right-aligned, above or below a line.
+Change Property Type Highlight updates existing annotations of that type.
+List, Next/Previous and Remove operate on manual properties;
+Clear Manual Properties leaves plugin properties, including LSP displays, intact.
+Inspect All Properties and Inspect All Property Types include plugin-created properties/types.
 Deleting a manual type also removes its properties.

 Text properties follow native `prop_add()`/`prop_add_list()` behavior: positions move with edits, but the annotations are not file contents and disappear when